Frequently Asked Questions

 5. Do I need to book ahead for Soneva Fushi’s restaurants?

 Tables at our restaurants (excluding Mihiree Mithaa and Down to Earth for our Half and Full Board guests) are based on availability.
-You can book in advance via Reservations, or you can speak to your Mr./Ms. Friday if you want to book a specific restaurant during your stay.
+You can book in advance via Reservations, or you can speak to your Barefoot Butler if you want to book a specific restaurant during your stay.
 Usually it is not required to book in advance, except during peak periods.

 6. Are there additional charges for In-Villa Dining?